helium/HIP/0015-beaconing-rewards.md

 Unlike nearby witnesses which are excluded even if honest, witness observations that are invalid due to suspect signals means either the transmitter or the witness may be lying about location or some other aspect of coverage.
-This cannot simply be dropped since its possible for a gaming hotspot to have many witnesses with most invalid but some still have some “lucky” witnesses with valid signals.
+This cannot simply be dropped since its possible for a gaming Hotspot to have many witnesses with most invalid but some still have some “lucky” witnesses with valid signals.
 The method of penalizing can change as the methods of evaluating signals change but this section describes a simple method that is compatible with PoC version 10 that is the most recent anti-gaming